• Proposed

 Justification

 Clavariadelphus occidentalis is a common and widespread species in western North America, occurring in both hardwood and conifer forests; from southern California north into Alaska.
-It has a cylindrical or irregular lengthwise flattened club-like fruit body, with a whitish buff to ochraceous buff color when young, becoming tan to grayish orange in age.
+It appears to extend south through Mexico into Honduras.
+Reports from eastern USA likely refer to a different species.

 Taxonomic notes